March 25, 2021 21 min read

 3. Sharon Who Stole from Her Daughter’s Piggy Bank

 Sharon has struggled with gambling addiction since 1992.
 Pokies have played a core role in her addiction.
-She became a victim of circumstances with video poker machines introduced to her local pub and even though she found them boring and even “stupid” at first.
+She became a victim of circumstance with video poker machines introduced in her local pub even though she found them boring and even “stupid” at first.

 One night she came back home and had an argument with her husband about something she wasn’t really sure she remembered.
 And so, she returned to the pokies bar to sort of “brush it off,” as it was the only place where it was socially acceptable to go on your own anyway.